Archive How to Turn off the Internet on Certain Devices

 What About the Data Internet?

-You can try any of the solutions above to turn off WiFi on your child’s devices, but they can still use the cellular data internet whenever, wherever.
+You can try any of the solutions above to turn off WiFi on certain devices.
+However, your child can still use the cellular data internet whenever, wherever.
 So, if you really want to cut their access to the internet, you should do something about the data internet.
 For this goal, you have the options below:

 • Get a No-Data SIM